hanfak/topics-to-learn/general-paradigms/distributed-systems/rate-limiting.md

 ## Algorithms

 ### Token bucket
+When requests come in, they use the stored tokens.
+The system continues processing requests until the Bucket is devoid of tokens.
+When no tokens are left in the Bucket, the system does not process any requests.

 ### Leaking bucket

+imagine you have a bucket, and this Bucket has a tiny hole at the bottom.
+This leaking Bucket is like a system that receives requests.
+Tokens are added to the Bucket constantly, representing the capacity or speed at which the system can handle requests.
+Now, when a request comes in, it needs a token to be processed.
+If a token is available in the Bucket, the request takes it, and the system processes it.
+If there's no token (meaning the Bucket is empty), the request has to wait until a token is added at the constant rate.

 ### Fixed window counter

+The Fixed Window Counter Algorithm is a method for counting and limiting the rate of events or requests within fixed time intervals

 ### Sliding window log
+The Sliding Window Log is a system that tracks incoming requests within a specific time frame.
+It maintains a log of requests and allows or denies new requests based on the limit set in the log and the timing of entries.
+The "sliding window" aspect refers to continuously updating this time frame as new requests occur.

 ### Sliding window counter

+The sliding window counter algorithm tracks and limits the number of events or requests occurring within a specific period.
+Instead of using fixed intervals, this algorithm employs a "sliding window" that moves continuously over time.
+The counter keeps track of events within the current window, and when the window slides past a certain point, old events are no longer considered in the count.

+## Linkd